nobrakal/asak/README.md

 * For teaching: the module `Asak.Partition` offers a function `create` that produces a partition of codes implementing the same function, where two codes are in the same class if they are syntactically "close".

-* For redundancy detection: `Asak.Redundancy` provides a function `search` which takes filenames and produces a clustering of the closest toplevel let-definitions.
+* For redundancy detection: the binary `anzad` provides functions to inspect an OCaml project built with `dune` and compare it with a database.

 ## How ?